Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 Some forms of treatment need to be in person

 Therapy apps are great for psychotherapy or talk therapy.
 You can even learn valuable strategies and techniques like deep breathing and meditation with an app.
-However, there are some forms of treatment that require you to work in person with a therapist.
+However, some forms of treatment require you to work in person with a therapist.
 An example of this is Eye Movement Desensitization and Reprocessing (EMDR).
 This type of therapy helps people overcome trauma from their past but really requires you to be sitting with a therapist.

 For the most part, if you have a serious mental health diagnosis, in-person therapy will be a better fit.